-Dorsey E. Hopson, II serves as the Superintendent of the Shelby County Schools, the nation’s 14th largest school district.
+Dorsey E. Hopson, II serves as the Superintendent of the Shelby County Schools, one of the 25 largest school districts in the nation.
 Hopson received his Bachelors of Arts (with honors) from the University of Memphis.
 He then attended Georgia State University College of Law where he served as an associate editor of the GSU Law Review.
 Hopson graduated Magna Cum Laude from Georgia State University in 1998 and ranked 12th in his graduating class.

 Hopson began his legal career at a prominent Atlanta based law firm.
 He represented corporate and government clients across the country in employment matters.
 Hopson left the firm to serve as Associate General Counsel for the Atlanta Public Schools.
 There, Hopson represented the Atlanta Public Schools in employment matters and served as the District’s Ethics Officer.
 Hopson later served as General Counsel for the Clayton County School System.
 During his time as counsel for Atlanta Public Schools and Clayton County Schools Hopson learned key strategies related to teacher effectiveness.
 He also gained valuable insight about the political and operational aspects of urban school districts.

 In April 2008, the Board of Education for the Memphis City Schools named Hopson as its General Counsel.
 As General Counsel, Hopson tried cases, managed a team of attorneys and provided legal and strategic advice to the District’s leadership team.
 Under his leadership, Memphis City Schools was awarded a $57.4 million dollar judgment against the City of Memphis in a landmark case involving educational funding.
 In 2010, the Memphis City Schools surrendered its Charter and triggered the largest school merger in history.
 Hopson worked with state and local officials and provided strategic advice and counsel to the Shelby County School Board of Education throughout the merger process.